clerk/javascript/playground/chrome-extension/README.md

 ## Introduction

+This project was bootstrapped with [Vite](https://vitejs.dev/) with [CRXJ](https://crxjs.dev/vite-plugin/).

+It's a kitchen-sink starter of how to use ClerkJS in a Chrome Extension either as a Standalone App or alongside a Web Application via WebSSO.

+It demonstrates a basic password or OTP flow using ClerkJS Components in the following extension contexts:

+- [x] Popup
+- [x] Chrome Pages
+  - [x] New Tab
+  - [x] History
+  - [x] Bookmark Manager
+- [x] Dev Tools
+- [x] Extension Options

+## Getting Started

+- Clone this repo
+- Run `npm install`
+- Copy manifest examples: `cp manifest.json.example manifest.json; cp manifest.dev.json.example manifest.dev.json`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It demonstrates a basic password or OTP flow using ClerkJS Components in a Chrome Extension Popup.

 <img src="./demo.png" height="400">